victoriamccray/victoriamccray.github.io/research/insurance-privacy/index.md

 AI-assisted coding was conducted using a structured codebook grounded in EDPB Guidelines 03/2022 on deceptive design patterns and the FTC (2022) report *Bringing Dark Patterns to Light*.
 All coding was constrained to document-described procedures; no behavioral inference was applied.

+**Current findings.** The data collection & sharing table below summarizes the data categories collected by each insurer and the entities with which that data may be shared, based on member-facing privacy documents reviewed in June 2026.

+In addition to HIPAA-covered health information, insurers collect a broad range of non-clinical data, including commercially available and third-party sourced information, device and behavioral data, and—in some cases—demographic characteristics such as race, ethnicity, sexual orientation, and religious affiliation.
+Among the insurers reviewed, Humana is the only insurer that explicitly identifies the Medical Information Bureau (MIB), an industry-wide data-sharing consortium, as a source of member information.

+The disclosures described in these documents extend well beyond healthcare operations.
+All five insurers permit disclosure of member data to law enforcement without requiring member consent, and three explicitly identify correctional institutions as potential recipients.
+All five also share data with life sciences and research organizations.
+Commercial recipients include advertising and analytics providers, credit bureaus, and corporate affiliates such as CVS Health (Aetna) and Evernorth (Cigna).
+Two insurers additionally reserve the right to transfer member data to acquiring entities as part of mergers, acquisitions, or other corporate transactions without obtaining member consent.

+A cell marked "—" indicates that the practice is not described in the available documents; it should not be interpreted as evidence that the practice does not occur.

-**Current findings.** All ten documents exceed the AMA-recommended 6th-grade readability threshold for patient-facing health materials, with scores ranging from grade 6.7 to 18.4.
+All ten documents exceed the AMA-recommended 6th-grade readability threshold for patient-facing health materials, with scores ranging from grade 6.7 to 18.4.

 Across 17 coded opt-out pathways, five contained no documented opt-out mechanism.
 Six pathways exhibited consent asymmetry, where withdrawal of data use required more procedural steps than enrollment or authorization.
 Three pathways required multi-step written submissions in which insurers retain explicit discretion to deny requests.